tomki1/chat-system/README.txt

-Kimberly Tom
-11/3/19
-CS 372

-Readme file for Project 1, TCP Chat Program:
+Readme file for TCP Chat Program:

 chatserve.py was written in python. chatclient.c was written in C.